Quick Start Guide

 }

-If you’re installing Lavra into an existing project, run /project-setup to generate a codebase profile:
+If you’re installing Lavra into an existing project, run /lavra-setup to generate a codebase profile:

-When prompted “Run codebase analysis?”, choose Y. This dispatches 3 parallel agents to analyze your stack, architecture, and conventions, saving the results to .lavra/config/codebase-profile.md.
+We recommend that you run codebase analysis when prompted.
+This dispatches 3 parallel agents to analyze your stack, architecture, and conventions, saving the results to .lavra/config/codebase-profile.md.
 This file is used by /lavra-design and /lavra-work as planning context.

 Your First Workflow